 - Calligraphy—the art of beautiful handwriting or fancy lettering (See Calligraphy for more information.)

 Fine Art Skills

-The creation of fine artworks requires knowledge in art theory, design techniques and adequate usage of the tools of the trade that is necessary for composition, design and the creation of fine works of art.
-The skills necessary can be developed in a variety of ways.
+The creation of fine artworks requires knowledge of art theory, design techniques, and adequate usage of the tools of the trade necessary for composition, design, and the creation of fine works of art.
+The skills required can be developed in a variety of ways.
 These include, but are not limited to:

 - Apprenticeships under other accomplished fine artists

 - Attending workshops and classes conducted by other artists

 - Studying the Old Masters and other works of art by modern-day artists